 - Notify the state of the individual’s previous legal residence and the intent to make Colorado the individual’s state of legal residence, or

-- Prepare a new last will and testament that indicates Colorado as the individual’s state of legal residence."
+- Prepare a new last will that indicates Colorado as the individual’s state of legal residence."

-For the tax year beginning January 1, 2016, an active duty military member who has reacquired residency in Colorado you may claim a subtraction on the Colorado individual income tax return for the amount of active duty military pay received to the extent that the pay is included in the federal taxable income.
-To enter the subtraction in the program, (if you have reacquired residency), follow these steps:
+For the tax year beginning January 1, 2016, an active-duty military member who has reacquired residency in Colorado may claim a subtraction on the Colorado individual income tax return for the amount of active-duty military pay received, to the extent that the pay is included in federal taxable income.
+To enter the subtraction in the program (if you have reacquired residency), follow these steps:

 - Colorado State Return (Resident)